 The zipper to this pocket is on the back, so you could actually get to it while you’re wearing the backpack.
 This is fairly useful – it allows for better organization and makes the backpack more easily accessible.

 Now, the capacity of the pocket depends a bit on the main compartment.
-If you’ve over packed and the opening of the main compartment is protruding, you won’t be able to fit too much stuff in the lid pocket.
+If you’ve over-packed and the opening of the main compartment is protruding, you won’t be able to fit too much stuff in the lid pocket.
 But there should be enough space for some smaller necessities.

 All three of these Osprey backpacks have hipbelt pockets.
 And if you’ve read my other reviews, you know just how much I love hipbelt pockets!

 They are one of the best inventions since sliced bread.
 Often times when I’m hiking or backpacking, I’m wearing clothes that don’t really have deep pockets, and I have nowhere to put away my phone and GoPro.
-Which is exactly why I love these pockets – they are large enough to fit your on-the-go necessities, including a regular plus-sized smartphone.
+This is exactly why I love these pockets – they are large enough to fit your on-the-go necessities, including a regular plus-sized smartphone.

 And you always have access to them when you’re wearing the backpack.
 Additionally, because the hipbelt is heavily padded, you won’t feel the things in the pockets, and that’s a huge plus.
 One of the worst sensations is trying to hike with a GPS poking you in the hipbone – you’ll get none of that with Osprey’s Kyte packs.